-At Google, our attitude has always been that users should be able to control the data they store in any of our products, and that means they should be able to get their data out of any product.
+At Google, our attitude has always been that users should be able to control the data they store in any of our products, and that means that they should be able to get their data out of any product.
 Period.
 There should be no additional monetary cost to do so, and perhaps most importantly, the amount of effort required to get the data out should be constant, regardless of the amount of data.
 Individually downloading a dozen photos is no big inconvenience, but what if a user had to download 5,000 photos, one at a time, to get them out of an application?
 That could take weeks of their time.

-Even if users have a copy of their data, it can still be locked in if it is in a proprietary format.
-Some word processor documents from 15 years ago cannot be opened with modern software because they are stored in a proprietary format.
-It is important, therefore, not only to have access to data, but also to have it in a format that has a publicly available specification.
+Even if users have a copy of their data, it can still be locked in if it's in a proprietary format.
+Some word processor documents from 15 years ago cannot be opened with modern software because they're stored in a proprietary format.
+It's important, therefore, not only to have access to data, but also to have it in a format that has a publicly available specification.
 Furthermore, the specification must have reasonable license terms: for example, it should be royalty-free to implement.
 If an open format already exists for the exported data (for example, JPEG or TIFF for photos), then that should be an option for bulk download.
-If there is no industry standard for the data in a product (for example, blogs do not have a standard data format), then at the very least the format should be publicly documented-bonus points if your product provides an open source reference implementation of a parser for your format.
+If there's no industry standard for the data in a product (e.g., blogs do not have a standard data format), then at the very least the format should be publicly documented-bonus points if your product provides an open source reference implementation of a parser for your format.

 The point is that users should be in control of their data, which means they need an easy way of accessing it.
-Providing an API or the ability to download 5,000 photos one at a time does not exactly make it easy for your average user to move data in or out of a product.
+Providing an API or the ability to download 5,000 photos one at a time doesn't exactly make it easy for your average user to move data in or out of a product.
 From the user-interface point of view, users should see data liberation merely as a set of buttons for import and export of all data in a product.

 Google is addressing this problem through its Data Liberation Front, an engineering team whose goal is to make it easier to move data in and out of Google products.
-The data liberation effort focuses specifically on data that could hinder users from switching to another service or competing It is preferable to spend your engineering effort on innovation than it is to build bigger walls and stronger doors that prevent users from leaving.
-Making it easier for users to experiment today greatly increases their trust, and they are more likely to return to your product line tomorrow.

-product-that is, data that users create in or import into Google products.
-This is all data stored intentionally via a direct action-such as photos, email, documents, or ad campaigns-that users would most likely need a copy of if they wanted to take their business elsewhere.
-Data indirectly created as a side effect (for example, log data) falls outside of this mission, as it is not particularly relevant to lock-in.
+The data liberation effort focuses specifically on data that could hinder users from switching to another service or competing product-that is, data that users create in or import into Google products.
+This is all data stored intentionally via a direct action-such as photos, e-mail, documents, or ad campaigns-that users would most likely need a copy of if they wanted to take their business elsewhere.
+Data indirectly created as a side effect (e.g., log data) falls outside of this mission, as it isn't particularly relevant to lock-in.